Do you overwrite each other's changes when you modify CAD drawings on SharePoint?

 CAD drawings and Adobe InDesign files have external references to other supporting materials in the form of files.
 Some external references and link files have an absolute file name that begins with a drive letter followed by a file path.
 When the drive letter or file path changes, the references are broken.

-In a Windows Active Directory -based file system, files and folders are protected by NTFS permissions.
-When the files and folders are migrated from the file servers to cloud storage services, there are no longer NTFS permissions for the files and folders.
+In a Windows Active Directory-based file system, files and folders are protected by NTFS permissions.
+When the files and folders are migrated from the file servers to cloud storage services, there are no longer NTFS permissions on the files and folders.

-Many cloud storage solutions use peer-to-peer file synchronization made famous by Dropbox.
-For example, there is a "Dropbox" folder where users can place files, and any file placed in the Dropbox folder is synced with Dropbox folders on other computers.
+Many cloud storage solutions use peer-to-peer file synchronization, made popular by Dropbox.
+For example, there is a "Dropbox" folder where users can drop files, and any file dropped in the Dropbox folder will be synced with Dropbox folders on other computers.
 This file mode is also the same for SharePoint and OneDrive.
 SharePoint and OneDrive are located on the Favorites panel of Windows Explorer.
 Changes to files in SharePoint and OneDrive are first synchronized with SharePoint's cloud service and then transferred to other users' computers.

 Because this file operation mode is different from traditional file server network sharing, file locking, external references, and folder permissions are not the same as before.

 The source of these issues is a peer-to-peer file syncing: SharePoint, OneDrive, and Dropbox share this file syncing design with users' computers.
 Google Drive has the File Stream Desktop Drive Mapping application, which is not exactly peer-to-peer file syncing.
 However, Google Drive does not offer the original NTFS permission control for files and folders.